 Caught on the kite!

-This is how you rig a bait.
+This is how you rig a flying fish kite bait.

 This big tuna was caught by casting on foamers!